 - Student must meet grade and attendance requirements, and must also have instructor recommendation to be considered for early placement. - The student shall have satisfactorily completed requirements of his/her technical program as determined by the instructor.
-The student shall also complete technical program requirements specified by the instructor while on early placement. - The job must be directly related to the technical program. - If a student qualifies for Early Placement, but does not have a job at the release date, he/she may be released between the above dates if a job is obtained.
+The student shall also complete technical program requirements specified by the instructor while on early placement. - The job must be directly related to the technical program for all release dates prior to March 24, 2026.
+Program supervisor must approve all non-pathway placements after March 24, 2026. - If a student qualifies for Early Placement, but does not have a job at the release date, he/she may be released between the above dates if a job is obtained.
 Students must attend CVCC until a job is obtained; otherwise, absences continue to accrue until the student finds a job.
 Excessive absences will move the early placement date to a later release date. - The student must attend and maintain passing grades in all classes required for graduation at the associate school and/or in CVCC's academic classes (including online instruction) to qualify for Early Placement and while on Early Placement. - The student shall have no financial obligations to CVCC for tools, fees, books, and/or equipment.
-Students are also urged to check with their associate school counselor regarding outstanding financial obligations that may have a negative effect on their ability to graduate. - CVCC parking passes may be obtained via the Student Parking Permit link on the High School page of the CVCC website. - · Student learners must submit a completed CVCC Weekly Report form to the student's instructor each week.
-This form must be signed by the student's supervisor verifying hours worked, skills used on the job & performance rating indicated.
+Students are also urged to check with their associate school counselor regarding outstanding financial obligations that may have a negative effect on their ability to graduate. - CVCC parking passes may be obtained via the Student Parking Permit link on the High School page of the CVCC website. - Student learners must submit a completed CVCC Weekly Report through Jobready WBL each week.
+This form must be signed in Jobready WBL by the student's supervisor verifying hours worked, skills used on the job & performance rating indicated. - · Student's eligibility is subject to review of prior disciplinary records. - · Non-compliance in filing timely weekly reports will result in termination of training plan agreement and student will return to CVCC for daily attendance.